Back to The Church in Exile

 • never be absorbed into .

-But Christ did not promise that every bishop, priest, or pope would remain faithful.
+But Christ did not promise that every bishop, priest, or papal claimant would remain faithful.
 History proves the opposite:

 • most bishops fell into Arianism,